A Comprehensive Survey on Enterprise Financial Risk Analysis from Big Data and LLMs Perspective: Spotlights of Representative Works

-The first category is the existence category, which focuses on demonstrating the comovements between enterprise financial risk and various types of data including financial index, textual information, relational data and intelligence integration. \cite{daily1994bankruptcy} conducted a study that revealed that there was a direct connection between the corporate governance structure and enterprise bankruptcy. \cite{imbierowicz2014relationship} examine the relationship between liquidity risk and credit risk in the banking industry from different perspectives. \cite{Chae2015InsightsFH} analyze supply chain tweets and gain insight into the potential role of Twitter in supply chain practice and research.
+We select the representative works based on citations and methodological progress.
+The citation for each reference is sourced from Google Scholar, with statistics current as of November 23, 2025.
+The highly cited studies can be categorized into two groups according to their focus: existence and methods.
+Table \ref{table-Contributions-Works} summarizes the key findings of these representative works for convenient reference.

-The second category is the methods category that is devoted to utilizing and enhancing various types of techniques, especially the latest advances in the fields of natural language processing and machine learning, to capture valuable information from textual media and relation data and bridge the connections between enterprise multi-source heterogeneous data and enterprise financial risk. \cite{barboza2017machine} use machine learning models to predict the probability of enterprise bankruptcy and find a higher average performance than usual models. \cite{campbell2008search} use a reduced-form econometric model to predict short- and long-term corporate bankruptcies and failures, while showing that stocks with a high risk of failure tend to deliver lower average returns.
+The first category is the existence category, which focuses on demonstrating the comovements between enterprise financial risk and various data types, including financial indices, textual information, relational data, and integrated intelligence.
+For instance, Belas \textit{et al.} \cite{Daily1994Bankruptcy} conduct a study revealing a direct link between corporate governance structures and enterprise bankruptcy.
+Imbierowicz \textit{et al.} \cite{imbierowicz2014relationship} explore the relationship between liquidity risk and credit risk in the banking sector from multiple perspectives.
+Additionally, Chae \cite{chae2015insights} analyze supply chain-related tweets, highlighting Twitter's potential impact on supply chain practices and research.